Your laid-back island getaway

 Value for money: Lanta Garden Home

-Lanta Garden Home is even more affordable, offering air conditioning, wifi, a private terrace and a prime location right next to Khlong Dao beach.
+Lanta Garden Home is even more affordable, offering air conditioning, wifi, a private terrace and a prime location right next to Klong Dao beach.

 See pictures, prices and availability at Lanta Garden Home (adlink).

-If you’re happy to walk a few metres to reach the beach, Lanta at Home offers fantastic value for money at Khlong Dao.
+If you’re happy to walk a few metres to reach the beach, Lanta at Home offers fantastic value for money at Klong Dao.

 The comfortable double rooms feature a king-size bed, air conditioning, fan, fridge and wifi.